sandipanpaul21/Machine-Learning-in-Python-Code/README.md

   2. Method Used: Mix-Max Scaler
 * Feature Construction
   1. It is a process of creating features based on the original descriptors
-  2. Methods Used: 1.Enocoding and 2.One Hot Encoding
+  2. Methods Used: 1.Binning and 2.Encoding